bodenberg/appdimens/README.md

 | **CSS `vw` / `vh` / `clamp()` / container queries** | First-class in modern browsers, no JS | A single vocabulary that travels off the Web (iOS / Android / Flutter / RN) — `appdimens-web` integrates `clamp()`-style behaviour as the `fluid` kernel |
 | **`ScreenUtil` / `size-matters` / similar libraries** | Single dependency, friendly API | Strategy-per-call-site instead of a single global curve; foldable + multi-window heuristics; AR compensation; reproducible math doc per kernel |

-If you are already happy with one of the above on a phone-only product, AppDimens may be overkill — see [GUIDE.md](DOCS/GUIDE.md) "Fast path / When AppDimens is overkill".
+If your product already standardizes on one of the rows above, keep comparing trade-offs against your form-factor mix; the [fast path in GUIDE.md](DOCS/GUIDE.md#fast-path-about-30-seconds) summarizes kernel choice in one screen.

 ---